cloudmesh-project/diabetic/codes/ansible-codes/readme.md

    b.
 Change the <cloud username> to preferred/active cloud username

----------------------------------------------------------------------------------- Cloudmesh Client upgrade(Optional) -----------------------------------------------------------------------------------

-8. Skip this step.
-Open the file 'upgrade-cloudmesh'.
-We need to configure file as per our credentials.
-It will upgrade all the pre-requiste of cloudmesh-client:

-   a.
-Change  <cloud provider name> to name of the preferred cloud

-   b.
-Change the <cloud username> to preferred cloud username

 ----------------------------------------------------------------------------------Benchmarking: Spark Deployment ---------------------------------------------------------------------------------------

-9. Go to 'hadoop-spark-deployment' deployment folder:
+8. Go to 'hadoop-spark-deployment' deployment folder:

-10. open the inventory file:
+9. open the inventory file:

     a. replace the <username> with your preferred localhost username

-11. We have created a 'inputfileandpythoncode.tar.gz' which contains the python code and the input file need to be transferred on the remote machine.
+10. We have created a 'inputfileandpythoncode.tar.gz' which contains the python code and the input file need to be transferred on the remote machine.
    So, open transfer file remotely

    a. replace the <absolute path> with the absolute path where the file inputfileandpythoncode.tar.gz.

-12. open the deplyment-playbook.yml:
+11. open the deplyment-playbook.yml:
    a. change the --count <number-of-vms> to number of node you wants to be deployed for the spark cluster.
 Eg. --count 3

-13. run the tranferfile-benchmark.sh file.
+12. run the tranferfile-benchmark.sh file.
 Make sure it has been changed to executable by typing the following command:
    a. chown 600 deployment-benchmark.sh
    b. ./600 deployment-benchmark.sh

-14. The benchmark for deployment is the time elapsed in deployment.The output is found in 'benchmark_deployment_jetstream'
+13. The benchmark for deployment is the time elapsed in deployment.The output is found in 'benchmark_deployment_jetstream'